-In 2022, 3.2% of the Swiss population went without a necessary healthcare service for financial reasons.
-Figures have varied around this percentage by approx. 3% since 2015.
+In 2023, 5.1% of the Swiss population went without a necessary healthcare service for financial reasons.
+This percentage fluctuated around 3% between 2015 and 2022.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).